 In July 2012 Sir Mike co-organised an international, multi-disciplinary, workshop funded by the Institute of Advanced Studies (IAS) at Surrey, with the title of "Hitting the Target?"
 This explored ways in which new technologies are reshaping international intervention and the wider impact of technology on society and behaviour.
 Full details of the workshop can be found on the IAS website.

-Following this workshop and in collaboration with the Royal United Services Institute - RUSI - a collection of short papers was published as RUSI Whitehall Report 2-13, available here.
-The report was launched at an event at RUSI on 26 March 2013; details available here and on the cii website here Sir Mike subsequently co-edited a collection of papers in book form taking a multi-disciplinary approach to the topic of precision strike warfare: "Precision-Strike Technology and International Intervention.
+Following this workshop and in collaboration with the Royal United Services Institute - RUSI - a collection of short papers was published as RUSI Whitehall Report 2-13.
+The report was launched at an event at RUSI on 26 March 2013.
+Sir Mike subsequently co-edited a collection of papers in book form taking a multi-disciplinary approach to the topic of precision strike warfare: "Precision-Strike Technology and International Intervention.
 Strategic, ethico-legal and decisional implications.

 Sir Mike helped introduce two modules for MA students at Surrey on: “The Politics of International Intervention”.
 These examined why and how states intervene in the affairs of other states, the international instruments they create to facilitate and regulate this, the consequences of their intervention on international society, and how society might approach intervention differently in future.
 Although responsibility for these modules has passed to his colleagues he is still an occasional participant in lectures and seminar discussions.

 - Holland J, Aaronson M. (2014) 'Dominance through Coercion: Strategic Rhetorical Balancing and the Tactics of Justification in Afghanistan and Libya'.
 Journal of Intervention and Statebuilding, 8 (1), pp. 1-20.